Rogdham/pyzstd/index.rst

     If input stream is ``b''``, nothing will be written to output stream.

     This function tries to zero-copy as much as possible.
-If the OS has read prefetch and write buffer, it may perform the tasks (read/compress/write) in parallel to some degree.
+If the OS has read prefetching and write buffer, it may perform the tasks (read/compress/write) in parallel to some degree.

     The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster, and reduces the number of callback function calls.